-At GroundWork Counseling I work exclusively with children and adolescents and specialize in the treatment of Obsessive-Compulsive Disorder (OCD), anxiety disorders, and specific phobias utilizing CBT and ERP.
-I also work with children and teens struggling with body-focused repetitive behaviors (e.g. trichotillomania / hair-pulling, dermatillomania / skin picking) and tic disorders.
+At GroundWork Counseling I work exclusively with children and adolescents and specialize in the treatment of Obsessive-Compulsive Disorder (OCD), severe anxiety disorders, and specific phobias utilizing CBT and ERP.

-During counseling with both children and teens I encourage clients to gradually face their fears and change unhelpful behaviors, and develop new skills as we work together.
-I believe that effective therapy transitions the tools cultivated and practiced during sessions into a skill-set that clients and families can use in daily life, long after counseling has ended.
-I am an LGBTQ affirming counselor and support each individual’s unique growth and self-exploration process.
+During treatment with both children and teens I encourage clients to gradually face their fears, change unhelpful thoughts and behaviors, and develop new skills as we work together.
+I believe that effective therapy transitions the tools cultivated and practiced during sessions into a skill-set that clients and families can use in daily life, long after treatment has ended.

-When working with younger children under the age of six, I utilize a CBT perspective interwoven with playful approach to help make counseling fun and interactive for younger children, while maintaining a strong focus on behavioral change.
-I support parents and families by providing parent support and creating behavioral plans and reward systems when appropriate for younger children, which further promote and foster positive change.
+When working with younger children, I utilize a CBT interwoven with a playful approach to help make therapy fun and interactive for younger children, while maintaining a strong focus on behavioral change.
+I support parents and families by providing parent education and guidance, along with creating behavioral plans and reward systems when appropriate for younger children, which further promote positive change.

 Schedule An Appointment With Courtney